philippemiron/philippemiron.github.io/_posts/2024-06-13-hashtable.md

 MD5 (secret.md) = d7aa89920e4edaad0ae513e60b6f12a8
 ```

-the md5 (a hashing function) returns its hashed value, `d7aa89920e4edaad0ae513e60b6f12a8`, a 32-character hexadecimal number (128 bits).
-If we modify the message inside the file, simulating a data loss.
+the md5 (a hashing function) returns the hashed value of all content of the file as a 32-character hexadecimal number (128 bits, `d7aa89920e4edaad0ae513e60b6f12a8`.
+If we modify the message inside the file, simulating a data loss or tampering.

 ```zsh
 > echo "I like papaya." > secret.md; md5 secret.md